benjaminselfridge/model-checking/doc/ModelChecking1.md

 of the model.
 Finally, we check whether this property holds for the model, using a variety of nifty algorithms.

-This series of blog posts is an attempt to formalize some of the core notions and algorithms of model checking in Haskell.
-I hope it provides a brief and illustrative introduction for other Haskell programmers who are curious about the topic.
+This series of blog posts constitutes a brief and very high-level introduction to model checking, using Haskell code to express the ideas and implement the algorithms.
+The intended audience is anyone who knows a bit of Haskell, and who wants to understand what model checking is all about.

 This post was generated with `pandoc` from a [literate haskell document](https://github.com/benjaminselfridge/model-checking/blob/master/src/ModelChecking1.lhs).